hurwitzlab/Radcot/README.md

 ## Example run
 #### Getting the example data
-  1. Have itools installed on your HPC
+  1. Have [iRODS tools](https://docs.irods.org/master/getting_started/download/) installed on your HPC
-  2. Get the example data with `iget -r [address]`
+  2. Get the example data with `iget -r /iplant/home/shared/imicrobe/example_data/radcot-data`
+    * If using iMicrobe, this will be your input directory
   3. To check you have the data, make sure each DNA and RNA read file matches those found in metadata_template.txt